Fukitsu/cover-dl/README.md

 - Requests library (install with `pip install requests`)

 ## Usage
-Need to pass album ID of either iTunes (default) or Deezer.
+Need to pass album ID of either iTunes (default), Ototoy or Deezer.

 Use the `-i` flag to download from iTunes or the `-d` flag to download from Deezer.